College Dance & Career Prep

 • 45 minutes guided Q&A

-• Parents/Guardians/Advocates are strongly encouraged to attend with their student.
+• Parents are strongly encouraged to attend with their student.

 • Video recording will be available for two weeks after the end of the workshop to those who registered.